 Recalibration should be accomplished after any maintenance or adjustment of any kind has been performed on the instrument.
-Battery replacements are not considered to be maintenance and do not normally require the instrument to be recalibrated.
+Battery and cable replacements (of same length) and exterior cleanings do not normally require the instrument be recalibrated.

 Ludlum Measurements, Inc. recommends recalibration at intervals no greater than one year.
-Check the appropriate regulations to determine required recalibration intervals.
+Check the appropriate local, state, and federal regulations to determine required recalibration intervals.

 Ludlum Measurements offers a full-service repair and calibration department.
-We not only repair and calibrate our own instruments, but most other manufacturers' instruments as well.
+We not only repair and calibrate our own instruments but most other manufacturers' instruments as well.

-See Section 8, "Instrument Setup," for further details on instrument calibration.
+See Section 8, "Instrument Setup & Calibration," for further details on instrument calibration.